-The Include Patterns and the Exclude Patterns fields provide a way to filter out specific repositories when trying to resolve the location of different artifacts.
+The Includes Pattern and the Excludes Pattern fields provide a way to filter out specific repositories when trying to resolve the location of different artifacts.

-In each field you can specify a list of Ant-like patterns to filter in and filter out artifact queries.
+In each field you can specify a comma separated list of Ant-like patterns to filter-in and filter-out artifact queries.
 Filtering works by subtracting the excluded patterns (default is none) from the included patterns (default is all).

-Consider that the Include Patterns and Exclude Patterns for a repository are as follows:
+Consider that the Includes Pattern and Excludes Pattern for a repository are as follows:

 Any proprietary artifacts you deploy to Artifactory are stored within local repositories so that they are available for secured and authorized internal use.